Korporal/Valence.Net/README.md

 The component strives to meet these objectives:

 * Generate concrete classes and methods from an XML defintion files using T4 template technology.
-* Creates partial classes to ease user extsensibility.
+* Creates partial classes enabling helper methods to be easily implemented.
 * Eliminate the need for .Net developers to deal with HTTP aspects of Valence.
 * Provide concrete classes that equate to the numerous JSON types used by Valence.
 * Simplify working with paged result sets.